 The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates that abnormally dry conditions are present in West Virginia and Virginia.
-Moderate drought conditions are present in central parts of Virginia.
-The Palmer Drought Severity Index by Division map (see second figure on next page) indicates moderate drought conditions in areas in central Virginia.
+The Palmer Drought Severity Index by Division map (see second figure on next page) indicates moderate drought conditions in parts of West Virginia and severe drought conditions in some areas in central Virginia.